kyma-incubator/marketplaces/gardener-addon/README.md

 ## Details

-For doing the steps of the job in a manual way, see the [manual install](manual-install.md) instructions.
+If you want to execute the job manually, see the [manual installation](manual-install.md) instructions.